Hipster (contemporary subculture)

 The term hipster in its present usage first appeared in the 1990s and became widely used in the late 2000s and early 2010s, being derived from the earlier hipster movements of the 1940s.
+Hipster culture had become a "global phenomenon" during the early-mid 2010s, before declining from the mainstream by 2016–2017.

 History

 In early 2000, both The New York Times and Time Out New York (TONY) ran profiles of Williamsburg, Brooklyn, referring to "bohemians" and "arty East Village types," respectively.
 By 2003, when The Hipster Handbook was published by Williamsburg resident Robert Lanham, the term hipster (originally referring to the 1940s subculture) had come into widespread use in relation to Williamsburg and similar neighborhoods.
 The Hipster Handbook described hipsters as young people with "mop-top haircuts, swinging retro pocketbooks, talking on cell phones, smoking European cigarettes... strutting in platform shoes with a biography of Che Guevara sticking out of their bags."
 Lanham further describes hipsters: "You graduated from a liberal arts school whose football team hasn't won a game since the Reagan administration[,]" and "you have one Republican friend who you always describe as being your 'one Republican friend.'"
 Mark Greif dates the initial phase of the revival of the term hipster to refer to this subculture from 1999 to 2003.
 While hipsters usually come from affluent white families, they can come from a multitude of backgrounds.
-A running theme of hipsters is having parents who are supporters of former President Ronald Reagan.A similar phenomenon occurred in the United Kingdom, with young, comparatively affluent workers in the media and digital industries moving into traditionally working class areas of London such as Hoxton, Spitalfields, and, particularly, Shoreditch with the subsequent gentrification of these areas.
+A running theme of hipsters is having parents who are supporters of former President Ronald Reagan.

+A similar phenomenon occurred in the United Kingdom, with young, comparatively affluent workers in the media and digital industries moving into traditionally working class areas of London such as Hoxton, Spitalfields, and, particularly, Shoreditch with the subsequent gentrification of these areas.
 The subculture was parodied in the magazine Shoreditch Twat (1999) and the television sitcom Nathan Barley (2005).
 The series, about a self-described "self-facilitating media node," led to the term Nathan Barleys being used pejoratively in London for the subculture it parodied.